circleci/circleci-docs/jekyll/_cci2/index.md

 ## 2.0 Performance Improvements

 - Infrastructure upgrades resulting in significant performance improvements that reduce overall time to build, test, and deploy for all platforms at scale.
-Refer to the [CircleCI Pricing](https://circleci.com/pricing/) page for build container pricing or to contact a sales representative.
+[Join the CircleCI 2.0 Beta](https://circleci.com/beta-access/) to access the latest features.

 - Caching of images, source code, dependencies, custom caches, and save/restore points throughout jobs for increased speed.
 See [Caching in CircleCI]({{ site.baseurl }}/2.0/caching/) for details.